ietf-wg-ccwg/rfc5033bis/draft-ietf-ccwg-rfc5033bis.md

 which can substantially reduce the interplay with other traffic.
 However, a proposal targeting general Internet use can not assume this is always the case.

-As noted in {{circuit-breakers}}, all congestion control algorithms need to operate within the envelope set by network transport circuit breaker algorithms.
+{{circuit-breakers}} describes the impact of network transport circuit breaker algorithms.
 {{!RFC8083}} also defines a
-minimal set of RTP circuit breakers.
+minimal set of RTP circuit breakers that operate across a path.
 This identifies conditions under which a sender needs to stop transmitting media data to protect the network from excessive congestion.
 It is expected that, in the absence of long-lived excessive congestion, RTP applications running on best-effort IP networks will be able to operate without